Problem Package Format

 Constants

-A map of names to values.
+Global constant values used by the problem, specified by a map of names to values.
 Names must match the following regex: [a-zA-Z_][a-zA-Z0-9_]*.
 Constant sequences are tokens (regex words) of the form {{name}}, where name is one of the names defined in constants.
-Tags {{xyz}} containing a name that is not defined are not modified, but may be warned for.
+Tags {{xyz}} containing a name that is not defined are not modified but may be warned for.

 All constant sequences in the following files will be replaced by the value of the corresponding constant: